Efficient Multi-Robot Motion Planning for Manifold-Constrained Manipulators by Randomized Scheduling and Informed Path

 \section{Abstract}

 Multi-robot motion planning for high degree-of-freedom manipulators in shared, constrained, and narrow spaces is a complex problem and essential for many scenarios such as construction, surgery, and more.
-Traditional coupled and decoupled methods either scale poorly or lack completeness, and hybrid methods that compose paths from individual robots together require the enumeration of many paths before they can find valid composite solutions.
-This paper introduces \expandmethodname~(\methodname), a hybrid approach that more effectively composes paths from individual robots by \emph{scheduling} (adding random stops and coordination motion along each path) and generates paths that are more likely to be feasible by using bidirectional feedback between the scheduler and motion planner for informed sampling. \methodname uses 10 to 100 times fewer paths from the low-level planner than state-of-the-art baselines on challenging problems in manipulator cases.
+Traditional coupled methods plan directly in the composite configuration space, which scales poorly; decoupled methods, on the other hand, plan separately for each robot but lack completeness.
+Hybrid methods that obtain paths from individual robots together require the enumeration of many paths before they can find valid composite solutions.
+This paper introduces \expandmethodname~(\methodname), a hybrid approach that more effectively composes paths from individual robots by \emph{scheduling} (adding stops and coordination motion along all paths) and generates paths that are likely to be feasible by using bidirectional feedback between the scheduler and motion planner for informed sampling. \methodname uses 10 to 100 times fewer paths from the low-level planner than state-of-the-art hybrid baselines on challenging problems in manipulator cases.